matheuscscp/ubuntu-calendar-notifications/README.md

 4. Install go 1.16
 5. Clone this repo or download the [latest release](https://github.com/matheuscscp/ubuntu-calendar-notifications/releases/latest) source code
 6. Run `go build` in the root folder to generate the `ubuntu-calendar-notifications` binary
-7. Create the following script replacing the placeholders:
+7. Create the following script somewhere in your computer (replace the placeholders!):

 ```bash
 #!/bin/bash